 Quotes like this can seem fanciful and silly to people who see themselves as realists.
 They would talk about science etc., but of course most of modern science involves a great deal of inference, so our imagination plays a major role.

 In this story, the native north american’s couldn’t see Columbus’s ships because they didn’t know what ships were.
 It was said that, until the Shaman had seen them and told the tribe that ships exist, no one else in the tribe even tried to see a ship.
 They just saw a blob on the horizon and they settled for that.

 Because the Shaman believes he can know he keeps staring at those shapes until he slowly forms the brand new idea of what is vaguely a big canoe, and then eventually clipper ship.
 Once he has it in his mind he carries the necessary authority with the tribe to convince them something is true.
-Believing it, they they actually try to see it and, believing it’s possible, they sail into their consciousness.
+Believing it, they they actually try to see it and, believing it’s possible, the ships sail into their consciousness.

-That is no different than the story of Daniel Kish, except he’s a shaman for the entire world.
+That is no different than the remarkable story of Daniel Kish, except he’s a shaman for the entire world.
 If you haven’t listened to the detailed story of Daniel that was featured in the most recent Friday Dose, then please take a little less than an hour out of your life and spend some time really meditating on what this documentary is saying.
 Because this is a documentary about a blind boy with literally no eyes who neurologists agree can see.

 Read that again.
 Science agrees that; because this mother believed that her son could make his way in the world —because she just blindly believed there was some way that he would be able to make his way safely and comfortably— Daniel was allowed to simply follow his nature and that alone lead him to the miracle.
 It wasn’t that she taught him something miraculous —it’s that her fears didn’t impede a miracle from naturally happening.

 His abusive estranged father was what lead Daniel’s mother to decide to never operate out of fear again.
 And so because of that mother —and even strangely because of that father too— Daniel became the first known blind person who could literally see.
 He’s even better than you.
 He has no colour or distance vision but he does have night vision.

-So the real question is, what is your parenting saying to your child?
-Are you constantly steeling them against and preparing them for fears and worries in life?
-Or is your parenting just assuming your kids are capable and that success is virtually inevitable?
+So the real question is, what is anyone’s parenting saying to their child?
+Are we constantly steeling them against, and preparing them for, fears and worries in life?
+Or is our parenting just assuming kids are capable and that success is virtually inevitable?